Grow an acorn in brief

 It doesn’t matter which way up you plant an acorn.
 Jays and squirrels have been planting acorns for thousands of years and never worry whether the pointy bit of an acorn is the ‘top’!
 Just pop them into the ground or some compost, and they’ll work it out themselves.

 Plant one or two acorns in a pot filled almost to the top with peat-free compost.
 Any container will do, but acorns produce long tap roots, so taller pots are better.
 Root trainers are perfect.
-Make sure there are drainage holes in the bottom, and just cover the acorn with compost (about 2cm deep).
+Make sure there are drainage holes in the bottom, and cover the acorn with compost (about 2-4cm deep).
 Protect your acorns from predation!
-Mice and jays love them, so cover them over with fine wire mesh to keep them out.
+Mice and jays love them, so consider covering them with wire mesh to keep them out.

 If you are sowing outside, sow them in good soil to a depth of 5cm and firm.
 Aim for a density of about 100 plants in a square metre.
-This means sowing about 200 acorns.
+This means sowing about 200 acorns per square metre.

 If you live in a place where you get very cold winters, or are worried about mice nicking your acorns, you could sow 10cm deep and then rake off the extra 5cm in early spring – this protects the acorns from the worst of the frost/mouse attacks.